-When marking Professional and Master level assessments, we listen for evidence of the coach exploring the WHAT and the WHO of the client (using ICF language).
-If you focus only on the practical actions to-do-list level of a coaching session, you miss out on opportunities to do inner work.
+When marking Professional and Master level assessments, we listen for evidence of the coach exploring the client’s WHAT and WHO (using ICF language).
+If you focus only on the practical actions of a to-do-list level of a coaching session, you miss out on opportunities to do inner work.

-A professional and master level coach needs to demonstrate that they can coach the WHO as well as the WHAT.
-The WHO means asking questions that explores the whole client: their values, feelings, perceptions as well as their personal growth and learning.
+A professional and master-level coach must demonstrate they can coach the WHO and the WHAT.
+The WHO means asking questions that explore the whole client: their values, feelings, and perceptions, as well as their personal growth and learning.

 By finding out what is still true for a client, you uncover their values.

 #7: Imagine that you have …. —completely and totally—what does this give you inside of yourself that is even more important to you?

 This question can be repeated again and again to help the client to go deeper and deeper through layers of values until they strike the treasure of finding a core value.

 A core value is central to a person.
 It represents very personal and very significant aspects of themselves.

 - CLIENT: “If I reach this goal, I will feel relief.”

 - COACH: “Imagine you had total and complete relief; feel that for a moment.
 What does relief give you inside of yourself that’s even more important?”